 Spider mites are most common in hot, dry conditions and when their natural enemies have been killed off by insecticide use.
 They are also very prolific, which is why heavy infestations often build up unnoticed before plants begin to show damage.
 Large populations may be accompanied by fine webbing.
 Host plants are many and include strawberries, melons, beans, tomatoes, eggplant, ornamental flowers, trees and most houseplants.

 Spider mites are not true insects, but are classed as a type of arachnid, relatives of insects that also includes spiders, ticks, and scorpions.
 Adults are reddish brown or pale in color, oval-shaped, and very small (1/50 inch long) – about the size of the period at the end of this sentence.
 Immature stages resemble the adults except only smaller.

 Most mite species overwinter as eggs on the leaves and bark of host plants.
 In early spring, as temperatures warm, tiny six-legged larvae begin hatching and feed for a few days before seeking shelter where they molt into the first nymphal stage.
 Nymphs have eight-legs and pass through two more molts before becoming mature adults.
 After mating, females are capable of producing as many as 300 eggs over a couple of weeks.
 Hot, dry weather favors rapid development of these pests.
 During such conditions the time it takes to pass from egg to adult may occur in as little as 5 days.
 There are several overlapping generations per year.

 Note: Dispersal over a wide area occurs when spider mites are carried on their webbing by the wind.

 Tip: Management strategies must take into account the fast development time of this pest, especially during warm weather when eggs are laid continuously.
-Just targeting the adults will do little good – repeat treatments are almost always necessary.
+Just targeting the adults will do little good – repeat treatments and/or the use of leaf shines and washes are almost always necessary.